Skip to Content

 1. Printing on Film

-In this step, instead of printing directly onto the garment, the printer prints onto a PET film.
+In this step, instead of printing directly onto the garment, the printer prints onto a PET film using a DTF printing machine.
 First the mirror print of the design is made and then another layer of white is printed on top.

 2. Powdering & Melt the Powder